falldamagestudio/UE-Jenkins-BuildSystem/SETUP_AND_TEARDOWN.md

 * Create a bucket for Terraform state storage within the new project.
 Name it as `<GCP project>-state`.
 Place it in the same region that you intend to have other resources.
 Choose Standard default storage class.
 Choose Uniform access control.
 * [Enable versioning](https://cloud.google.com/storage/docs/using-object-versioning) for the bucket.

+* Configure `gcloud` to have a configuration with the same name as the project.
+Set the default parameters (see `gcloud config`) and log in.

+* Copy the Google Cloud project ID into `environments/<env>/gcloud-config.json`.

 ## GitHub setup